These DIY Face Mask Materials Are Best, According To Scientists

 The change in recommendation came from new information related to symptoms of the coronavirus.
 A significant number of people with the virus are asymptomatic, showing little to no symptoms, reports the CDC.
 There is also an incubation period when people who have contracted the virus have not had it long enough for any symptoms to emerge.
 In both instances, these people are still contagious and run the risk of getting others sick.

 While these homemade face coverings offer a sense of comfort, they are by no means a complete solution.
-Dr. Deborah Birx, the White House coronavirus task force response coordinator, said masks should be considered an “additive” to social distancing and not a substitute.
+The PHAC suggest that masks should be considered an “additional measure” to frequent handwashing and social distancing and not a substitute.

 Wearing a mask does not mean that you and your friends can now return to picnics in the park and house parties.
-In a news conference last week, Birx said that people often feel “an artificial sense of protection because they are behind a mask.
-Don’t get a false sense of security.”
+Last week, Dr. Theresa Tam, Canada’s chief public health officer, said wearing a face mask can give people a “false sense of confidence” reports Global News.
 Wearing a protective face covering is meant to offer additional protection for the times we absolutely have to leave the house for essential things such as food and medicine.

 Advertisement